 With respect to Mr. Wilk, if he is terminated without Cause or he resigns with Good Reason, the Company will pay him an amount equal to: (i) two times the sum of (A) his then-current annual base salary, plus (B) his target annual bonus for the year of termination; plus (ii) a pro-rata portion of his annual bonus for the year of termination, based on actual performance for the applicable performance period (collectively, "Severance Payment").
 If such termination occurs other than within two years of a Change in Control, the Severance Payment will be paid in installments over the one-year period following the date of termination; if termination occurs within two years of a Change in Control, the Severance Payment will be paid in lump sum.
 Whether or not a termination without Cause or a resignation with Good Reason occurs in connection with a Change in Control, the Company will make a lump-sum payment to Mr. Wilk equal to applicable cost of COBRA coverage for 24 months.
-Additionally, aside from Mr. Wilk's Staking Grant which is discussed below, all time-vested equity will vest pro-rata based on the date of termination and all performance-vested equity will vest pro-rata based on target performance, unless termination occurs within two years of a Change in Control, in which case time-vested equity will vest in full, and performance-vested equity will vest pro-rata based on actual performance as of the date of the Change in Control.
-Any portion of Mr. Wilk's Staking Grant that vests based on time will vest in full and any portion of Mr. Wilk's Staking Grant that vests based on performance will vest pro-rata based on the timing of his termination during specified performance periods for each performance vesting milestone and only upon the achievement of one or both such milestones by the end of their relevant performance periods.
+Additionally, aside from Mr. Wilk's Staking Grant which is discussed below, all time-vested equity will vest pro-rata based on the date of termination and all performance-vested equity will vest pro-rata based on actual performance as of the date of the Change in Control.
+Any portion of Mr. Wilk's Staking Grant that vests based on time will vest in full and any portion of Mr. Wilk's Staking Grant that vests based on performance vesting milestone and only upon the achievement of one or both such milestones by the end of their relevant performance periods.